meaganwilkins/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Course Description

-The course focuses on the practice and theory of designing, building and maintaining content management systems.
+The course focuses on the practice and theory of designing, building, and maintaining content management systems.

 ## Prerequisites